xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - chat, vision
      - 32768
      - Qwen2-VL: To See the World More Clearly.Qwen2-VL is the latest version of the vision language models in the Qwen model familities.

+   * - :ref:`qwen2.5-instruct <models_llm_qwen2.5-instruct>`
+     - chat, tools
+     - 131072
+     - Qwen2.5 is the latest series of Qwen large language models.
+For Qwen2.5, we release a number of base language models and instruction-tuned language models ranging from 0.5 to 72 billion parameters.

    * - :ref:`seallm_v2 <models_llm_seallm_v2>`
      - generate